 Empowering Rural Communities

-We will re-set the relationship between the Welsh Government and the agriculture industry.
+We would re-set the relationship between the Welsh Government and the agriculture industry.
 A consultative Rural Senedd, similar in form to Citizens Assemblies will strengthen the voice of rural communities and help influence the decisions that affect them.

-We also recognise the important wider social contribution made by young farmers’ clubs across Wales and will work with Wales YFC to develop and grow the key role they play in our rural communities.
+We also recognise the important wider social contribution made by young farmers’ clubs across Wales and would work with Wales YFC to develop and grow the key role they play in our rural communities.

 We commit to using the most effective measures to control and eradicate TB utilising lessons from elsewhere in the UK and beyond.
-We will also support work to tackle other animal health challenges such as Bovine Viral Diarrhoea and Sheep Scab.
+We would also support work to tackle other animal health challenges such as Bovine Viral Diarrhoea and Sheep Scab.

 - Work closely with Welsh Police and Crime Commissioners and the UK Government to tackle rural crime, particularly to seek the devolution of powers to take greater action on attacks by dogs on farm livestock.